-Firstly, the fact that working conditions in our multi billion dollar business are still a subject for discussion is manifestly offensive.
-Of course models should be guaranteed protection and it is the agents who need to step up their game and start protecting their models.
-I just don't believe that many of the practices that are apparently rife in this business would continue if agents refused to tolerate the actions of certain casting directors, stylists etc. The number of times I have heard something along the lines of "she's been at x's fitting for 6 hours … but she can't leave as if she does x says she will be cancelled from all x's other shows etc".
-Why on earth don't the agents just stand up to this?
+Firstly, the fact that working conditions in our multi-billion dollar business are still a subject for discussion is manifestly offensive.
+Of course, models should be guaranteed protection and it is the agents who need to step up their game and start protecting their models.
+I just don't believe that many of the practices that are apparently rife in this business would continue if agents refused to tolerate the actions of certain casting directors, stylists etc. The number of times I have heard something along the lines of: "She's been at x's fitting for 6 hours but she can't leave as if she does x, says she will be cancelled from all of X's other shows, etc." Why on earth don't the agents just stand up to this?
 Once one does then this abusive house of cards will collapse.
-Allowing this behaviour to continue because they are scared of losing a top show or two is denial at best and collusion at worst.
+Allowing this behavior to continue because they are scared of losing a top show or two is denial at best and collusion at worst.

 How important are these issues to you and the designers you work with?

-The shows are an extremely tough, high pressure environments for all involved behind the scenes… especially for the models... and it is not easy to be all sweetness and light 24-hours-a-day for a month!!
-That said, we pride ourselves on being kind, fun and professional despite this -- I know and you know that we are in no way alone in that.
-I do think it refreshing that these types of conversation are finally happening and hopefully therefore the bad guys will start to disappear.
-That fashion diva character is so so outdated yet some seem to think that to become that character is to announce one's arrival at the top!
+The shows are an extremely tough, high pressure environments for all involved behind the scenes.
+Especially for the models.
+And it is not easy to be all sweetness and light 24-hours-a-day for a month!!
+That said, we pride ourselves on being kind, fun, and professional despite this.
+I know and you know that we are in no way alone in that.
+I do think it's refreshing that these types of conversation are finally happening and hopefully therefore the bad guys will start to disappear.
+That fashion diva character is so outdated, yet some seem to think that to become that character is to announce one's arrival at the top!

 The industry has an insatiable appetite for newness but, while continually unearthing fresh faces, you've also grown alongside a number of models too.
 How do you strike this balance?

-I find the insatiable desire for new, new, new all the time slightly ridiculous.
-Not only because it's unsustainable and inevitably the standard of model drops, it's also developing into a disposable model culture which is so irresponsible, especially with young kids involved.
-But you're right, I do try to keep loyal to girls and to work with them season on season.
-I think the challenge is knitting a casting together, making sure the girls give the same feeling.
+I find the insatiable desire for "new" all the time slightly ridiculous.
+Not only because it's unsustainable and inevitably the standard of who is a model drops, it's also developing into a disposable model culture which is so irresponsible.
+Especially with young kids involved.
+But you're right, I do try to stay loyal to girls and to work with them for multiple seasons.
+I think the challenge is knitting a casting together and making sure the girls give the same feeling.
 I do this by creating a framework from girls I know and love before adding in new girls that freshen and elevate.